 One feature that many do not use is the widget visibility.
 It allows certain widgets and features to show only on specific pages.
 There is no need for this.

 The truth is that most of your visitors will be reviewing your site on mobile.
 Mobile users will not see any sidebar content unless they scroll down past your article.
 The sidebar image and data are shifted beneath your content on mobile.
 Only desktop users will see this.
 And, most of them ignore it.

 Don’t worry about replacing this feature on Jetpack.

 If you opt for the paid version of Jetpack, you can also get backups.
 But, even if you do not pay, a backup plugin is a must.

-Two of the best to consider are VaultPress* and Updraft Plus.
-Both work very well.
-Keep in mind that you may need to pay for these, but it is an insurance policy.
+The option to consider is Updraft Plus.
+Keep in mind that you may need to pay to use them, but it is an insurance policy.
 If your site goes down for any reason or it crashes due to a plugin issue, you have a clean back up that you can use to restore your website within just a few minutes.